colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-2.md

 ## Rules Of The Game

-Four-in-a-row is a two-player game played on a 6 (rows) x 7 (columns) rack board, where the objective is to be the first player to form a vertical, horizontal or vertical line with four of your own tokens.
+Four-in-a-row is a two-player game played on a 6 (rows) x 7 (columns) rack board, where the objective is to be the first player to form a vertical, horizontal or vertical line with four of your tokens.

 The player who meets the objective first, wins.
-If the board is completely filled and there is no winner, the game ends in a draw.
+If the board is filled and there is no winner, the game ends in a draw.

-Each token a player puts down falls down the lowest available space within a column.
+Each token a player puts down a column falls to the lowest available space within a column.

 ## Preparing to implement the logic